The University of Texas at San Antonio School of Public Health Policies and Procedures

 Grievance Process

-2. A formal complaint is filed by submitting the Student Complaint Form to the relevant department chair for the Program with a copy delivered to the Associate Dean for Academic, Faculty, and Student Affairs.
+A formal complaint is filed by submitting the Student Complaint Form to the relevant department chair for the Program with a copy delivered to the Associate Dean for AFSA.

-3. An ad hoc grievance committee of the department chair, the program director, a student representative, and the Associate Dean of Academic, Faculty, and Student Affairs will have up to 30 business days to investigate the grievance.
+An ad hoc grievance committee constituted of the department chair, the MPH Director, and the Associate Dean for AFSA will have up to 30 business days to investigate the grievance.

-4. The department chair will chair the ad hoc grievance committee.
-If the program director also serves as the department chair, the program director will appoint a senior graduate faculty member of the program to serve on the ad hoc grievance committee.
+The department chair will chair the ad hoc grievance committee.
+If the MPH Director also serves as the department chair, the program director will appoint a senior graduate faculty member of the program to serve on the ad hoc grievance committee.

-6. If the Associate Dean of Academic, Faculty, and Student Affairs is named in the complaint, then the Dean (or their designee) will represent UTSPHSA on the ad hoc grievance committee.
+If the Associate Dean for AFSA is named in the complaint, then another department chair will represent UTSPHSA on the ad hoc grievance committee.

-8. A written and signed summary of the decision rendered will be provided to the student by the department chair.
-The department chair will send a copy of the signed summary to the Associate Dean for Academic, Faculty, and Student Affairs.
+A written and signed summary of the decision rendered will be provided to the student by the department chair.
+The department chair will send a copy of the signed summary to the Associate Dean for AFSA.

-9. If the student is unsatisfied with the final decision reached by the department chair, program director, and Associate Dean of Academic, Faculty, and Student Affairs, the student should follow the Appeal Process.
+If the student is unsatisfied with the final decision reached by the ad hoc grievance committee, the student should follow the Appeal Process outlined in the section below.

 Appeal Process

-The Dean will have up to 30 business days to decide after the formal grievance process.
+- The Dean will have up to 30 business days after the formal grievance process to make a decision.
 The Dean's judgment will be considered final and provided to the student in writing.

-Should a student exhaust the grievance process outlined by UTSPHSA, a complaint may be filed with the Texas Higher Education Coordinating Board.
-More information about the types of complaints investigated and the procedures for investigations can be accessed on the Texas Higher Education Coordinating Board website.
-The complaint form is also available on the website.
+- Should a student exhaust the grievance process outlined by UTSPHSA, a complaint may be filed with the Texas Higher Education Coordinating Board (THECB).
+More information about the types of complaints investigated, the complaint form, and the procedures for investigations can be accessed on THECB's website.

 Student Nonacademic Grievance Procedure